AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 In this method, the training is stopped at a point before the model starts learning the noise in the dataset and after the model has been sufficiently trained.
 The optimum point occurs when the performance of the model on the validation dataset starts to reduce after every evaluation (accuracy starts to decrease, and loss starts to rise).
 At this point, the training should be stopped.

 However, stopping the training too early can also risk another issue which is the opposite of overfitting: underfitting (See figure 3).
+Best way to avoid it is to continuously monitoring and model retraining as a part of Continuous Training (CT) in MLOps practices.

 Figure 3.
 The optimum point to stop the training.